 The 13-inch non-Retina MacBook Pro, tucked away apologetically at the foot of Apple's product page, surely can't be long for this world; come the updates we'd expect it to vanish in favour of a Retina 13-inch model instead.

 Apple tends to keep its pricing similar between generations, so an £899 entry-level Pro with Retina display is likely to be the baby of the range.

 MacBook Pro 2016: What's so special about Skylake?

 The MacBook Pro is trailing PC rivals in the processor stakes: Dell and HP are moving on to the seventh-generation Intel Kaby Lake processors this fall, while Apple is still clinging to the fifth-generation Broadwell chips.

 This year's MacBook Pro, however, is believed to meet in the middle, at long last making the move to sixth-generation Skylake chips.
-The move to Skylake is likely to warrant massive speed improvements across the board in addition to more impressive battery lives, even if the specs don’t quite stack up against Kaby Lake.
+Rest assured, we’re bound to see massive speed improvements across the board in addition to impressive battery lives, even if the specs don’t quite stack up against Kaby Lake.

 Skylake has some tricks up its silicon sleeve that Broadwell lacks, including support for WiGig and WiDi short-range, high speed data transfer as well as wireless charging.
 We may not see that flip of the switch in this year's notebooks, but it's possible nonetheless for Apple to tap into this functionality later on.